sarahwintondesign/sarahwintondesign.com/_work/amber-joi.md

 - "/uploads/amber-joi-4.jpg"

 ---
 Social media content is in high demand!
-Providing material to clients that is custom, eye catching, and has a quick project turn around is a way Sarah Winton Design can support your cohesive business identity on the social networks.
+Providing material to clients that is custom, eye catching, and has a quick project turn around is a way Sarah Winton Design can support your cohesive business identity for you on the social networks.